Strategic Partnership Scorecard

 The decision to use this evaluation process will be made by the Pro-Vice-Chancellor (Research) in consultation with the divisions.

-- On completion of the scorecard by a division, the Pro-Vice-Chancellor (Research will provide feedback and a recommendation on whether or not to proceed based on the scorecard.
+- On completion of the scorecard by a division, the Pro-Vice-Chancellor (Research will provide feedback and a recommendation on whether or not to proceed.

-Where the recommendation is to proceed, the partnership will be taken forward subject to any further institutional governance requirements.
+- Where the recommendation is to proceed, the partnership will be taken forward subject to any further institutional governance requirements.
 Read more about support for and approval of international research collaborations and partnerships on the dedicated webpage.

 Where an international research partnership does not satisfy the criteria for University-level evaluation, departments and divisions may still find it helpful to consider the evaluation scorecard when reviewing the risks and benefits of the prospective partnership.